deLini1612/YT-150-IR-Decoder/IR Projector Decoder/lib/README.md

 | `ir_isr_handler_cb`  | Callback function by NPLink to store data, decode and assign flag whenever a change in receive pin occurs (DO NOT modify it). | None | None |

-Certainly!
-Here's the information formatted in a table for your README:

 ## Structures, States, and Flags

 ### Structures, Unions